LinHangzheng/neon/image-colorization_d6a566/README.md

 ## Solution
 - Document the things you tried, what worked and did not.
-I tried different model structure and finally chose the pretrained resnet18 with a decoder
+I tried different model structures and finally chose the pretrained resnet18 with a decoder
-I tried to use the dropout layer and the L1 loss for weights, but they didn't show to much difference.
+I tried to use the dropout layer and the L1 loss for weights, but they didn't show too much difference.
 I tried to use the MSE loss and the loss that combine both the L1 and L2 loss.
-The last one performes better.
+The last one performed better.
 I tried to use the data augmentation with image crop, rotation, flip to increase the number of data.
-I tried different learning rate and finally choose the lr=0.0001
+I tried different learning rates and finally set the lr=0.0001

 - Update this README.md file to add instructions on how to run your code. (train, inference).
 Note.
 All following commands should be ran within the `neon` directory.